There are two seemingly contradicting realities of “conscious consumerism”:

 What will you vote for?

-3. I found estimates. of Rishi Sunak’s net worth at 730 million pounds, or currently, near 830 million US dollars.
+2 I found estimates of Rishi Sunak’s net worth at 730 million pounds, or currently, near 830 million US dollars

-4. I wasn’t able to replicate Aja’s exact figure, but I found as of 2018, US consumers were on average buying one new garment per week, totaling roughly 53 per year.
+3 I wasn’t able to replicate Aja’s exact figure, but I found as of 2018, US consumers were on average buying one new garment per week, totaling roughly 53 per year.
 Still, a lot.
-(Source: Common Objective).
+(Source: Common Objective)

-8. Multiple sources report different numbers here.
-The World Economic Forum reports that near 150 billion garments are made each year.
-The True Cost ,for example. reports 80 billion garments are made per year.
+7 Multiple sources report different numbers here.
+The World Economic Forum reports that nearly 150 billion garments are made each year.
+The True Cost reports that 80 billion garments are made per year.
 Regardless of the exact number, it’s ridiculously high—more than enough for every person on the globe, even though we know the vast majority of those garments are purchased by those living in the Global North.

 Become a subscriber receive the latest updates in your inbox.